 The Barracuda Network Access Client consists of the Barracuda Health Agent Access Monitor, the Personal Firewall, and the Barracuda VPN Client for Windows.
 The Barracuda VPN Client license is included with every appliance.
 On hardware appliances, it allows for unlimited users, whereas on virtual appliances it is limited to the virtual appliance’s capacity.
-The Barracuda SSL VPN and NACv50 subscription license is also available as an option.
+The Barracuda SSL VPN and NACv50 subscription licenses are also available as an option.

-- For information on how install the Barracuda Network Access Client and all of its components, see Installing the Barracuda Network Access/VPN Client for Windows.
+- For information on how to install the Barracuda Network Access Client and all of its components, see Installing the Barracuda Network Access/VPN Client for Windows.

 Installing the Barracuda VPN Client for macOS

-The Barracuda VPN Client for macOS is a fully featured VPN client for macOS version 10.5 and higher.
+The Barracuda VPN Client for macOS is a fully featured VPN client for macOS version 10.5 or higher.
 The client can either connect directly to a VPN server or through HTTP, SOCKS4, or SOCKS5 proxies using different protocols.
 You can configure an unlimited number of named VPN profiles to fulfill a wide variety of VPN server requirements.
 The secure and small client can run in a background task and lets you quickly connect and disconnect to configured VPN servers.